nais/doc/docs/auth/maskinporten/how-to/secure.md

 See the [scope naming reference](../reference/README.md#scope-naming) for details on naming scopes.

+See the [NAIS application reference](../../../workloads/application/reference/application-spec.md#maskinportenscopesexposes) for the complete specifications with all possible options.

 ## Grant access to consumers

 Grant the external consumer access to the scopes by specifying their organization number: